5 Pitfalls For Staying Sane During the Two-Week Wait (TWW)

 - Should I feel hopeful or brace myself for disappointment?

-Before I get into my five pitfalls for staying sane during the TWW, I want to emphasize something very important.
-These pitfalls are things that have personally complicated each TWW for me and are very much based on my personal experience.
-I realize each person approaches the TTC process and its accompanying emotions differently, and you may very well prefer a different mindset than I do.
-My hope is that these pitfalls simply give you some potential ideas of things to avoid.
-I would love to hear your personal experiences as well as any additional pitfalls you’ve noticed.
+Before I get into my five tips for staying sane during the TWW, I want to emphasis that each person approaches the TTC process and its accompanying emotions differently.
+You may very well prefer a different mindset than what I am recommending!
+My hope is that these tips simply give you some potential ideas to consider.
+I would love to hear your personal experiences as well as any additional tips you’ve used.
 Please share them via the comment box below!

 5 TWW Pitfalls

 Engaging in the activities below during the TWW can be counterproductive and debilitating.
-I have admittedly fallen into all of these “traps” myself (continuing to do some of them month after month).
-I can honestly say, however tempting they are, they’re not worth sacrificing your sanity for!
+These “traps” can be easy to fall into, but however tempting they are, they’re not worth sacrificing your sanity for!

 1. Tracking or obsessing over symptoms:

-There is one very sad and disappointing truth I have learned over the past six months.
-PMS symptoms and pregnancy symptoms are SO SIMILAR.
+The very sad and disappointing truth is that PMS symptoms and pregnancy symptoms are SO SIMILAR.
 It can be very hard to tell them apart.
 While some women claim to have very early pregnancy symptoms, that is actually less common than you would think.
-(It’s important to note here that I am not a doctor and am only speaking from personal experience and my own research.)
+(It’s important to note here that I am not a doctor and am speaking from extensive research.)

 During your luteal phase each month (the time between ovulation and the first day of your next period), your body operates under the assumption that it is pregnant until it realizes you’re not, and then your period starts.
 Many of the PMS symptoms you experience leading up to your period each month (even in non-TTC cycles) are due to the hormone progesterone.
 Progesterone helps support implantation and the development of an embryo and is present whether you are pregnant or not.
 What can be especially confusing is that the increase in this hormone can manifest differently for each person and can even manifest differently between cycles for a given person.
 Very sneaky, right?